Terms & Conditions

 - The prizes for the Secondary Schools Division of the Competition are as follows:

 - The winner of the Secondary Schools Division will also be offered a one-week writing residency at the University of Waikato, which may be taken up in January or February of the following year.
 The residency will include accommodation and meals at one of the University of Waikato halls of residence, mentoring from postgraduate writing students and/or Writing Studies lecturers of the University of Waikato, and a writing space in the School of Arts.
 If the winner chooses not to take up the residency, no alternative compensation will be provided.
 If the winner is younger than 18 on the date the residency starts, signed permission from a parent or guardian will be required.
-The winner will need to make their own way to and from the University.
+The University will cover travel within New Zealand.

 - Prizes are not transferable, nor exchangeable.